-(c) Involuntary Termination Involuntary Termination of the employment relationship includes both terminations for unacceptable conduct or performance, and situations in which, without any specific fault or failure attributable to the employee, the Village decides to terminate the employment relationship.
-Among other instances, involuntary termination may occur where:

-- (1) Any employee is laid off for a period equal to one (1) year, or is unable to resume employment at the end of the layoff period; - (2) An employee off work by reason of approved leave of absence fails to return to work by the date his leave is to conclude; - (3) An employee laid off fails to notify the Village of his intent to return within five (5) days of notice of recall, and/or actually returns within two (2) weeks of such notice; or - (4) An employee is notified that his or her position with the Village is being terminated.
+- (c) Involuntary Termination Involuntary Termination of the employment relationship includes both terminations for unacceptable conduct or performance, and situations in which, without any specific fault or failure attributable to the employee, the Village decides to terminate the employment relationship.
+Among other instances, involuntary termination may occur where: - (1) Any employee is laid off for a period equal to one (1) year, or is unable to resume employment at the end of the layoff period; - (2) An employee off work by reason of approved leave of absence fails to return to work by the date his leave is to conclude; - (3) An employee laid off fails to notify the Village of his intent to return within five (5) days of notice of recall, and/or actually returns within two (2) weeks of such notice; or - (4) An employee is notified that his or her position with the Village is being terminated.

-Except when a termination occurs for unacceptable conduct or performance, the Village administration will attempt to provide, but does not guarantee that it will provide, notice of any termination in advance of the date the employee's employment and credited continuous service will terminate.
-Employees terminated from employment involuntarily may be given consideration for re-employment by the Village in the event of vacancies or should new positions be created for which the individual is or may be qualified, except where the termination results from unacceptable conduct or performance.
+Employees terminated from employment involuntarily may be given consideration for reemployment by the Village in the event of vacancies or should new positions be created for which the individual is or may be qualified, except where the termination results from unacceptable conduct or performance.